andreiradoi/javascript/README.md

     ```

   <a name="modules--multiline-imports-over-newlines"></a>
-  - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.
+  - [10.8](#modules--multiline-imports-over-newlines) [TO BE CHANGED] Multiline imports should be indented just like multiline array and object literals.
  eslint: [`object-curly-newline`](https://eslint.org/docs/rules/object-curly-newline)

     > Why?
-The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.
+The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas. <br>
+    > [Why to change?]
+Introduces a lot of scroll in big projects and without any benefits.
+Once you added a module you either leave it there or in worst case search for it 1 time and delete it.
+Readability adds nothing in this case, since you won’t look for modules but search for them by name.

     ```javascript
     // bad